AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-16-build-tags.md

 # Why use Build Tags?

 **Do you really need to use build tags**?
 First, consider using a run-time flag instead of conditional compilation.
-You'll need to be able to configure it somehow such as a command line flag, or as part of a configuration file.<br/><br/>Using a run-time flag simplifies the build and installation process since you don't need alternative versions of the executeable.
+You'll need to be able to configure it somehow such as a command line flag, or as part of a configuration file.<br/><br/>Using a run-time flag simplifies the build and installation process since you don't need alternative versions of the executable.
 {: .notice--info}

 Here are a few places where you might/must use it.